Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 <point-compilation-view using="carols-and-cathys-problems" highlight="2"></point-compilation-view>

 Kirk now needs to ensure that both Carol and Cathy can read the same message.
 Note that this is different from before where he had to serve multiple Carols.
-In the Team Carol scenario, collectively the Carols want to read all the message, and yet no two Carols should read the same message.
-With this new situation, however, both Carol and Cathy want to read the same messages, because they might want to do different things with it.
+In the Team Carol scenario, collectively the Carols want to read all the messages, and yet no two Carols should read the same message.
+With this new situation, however, both Carol and Cathy want to read the same messages, because they might want to do different things with them.

 Let's recall one of our key words: **store**.
 It turns out, partitions actually persistently store events in them, allowing for events to be processed multiple times by different consumers.
 Kirk can take advantage of this to serve both Carol and Cathy!